WHITE HORSE WISDOM

 When working with Monique, you will learn that everything is structural, that 'structure is sexy' and that there is a clear path to working with that structure, to intuitively know what the next step on your journey is, so you can create and realize your dream, no, better yet, your heart's desire.

-Monique can coach in person at your barn or hers, with horses or without., and even long-distance coaching through zoom can be done with horses.
+Monique can coach in person, at your barn or hers, with horses or without., and even long-distance coaching through zoom.

 Touched by a Horse?